codekunoichi/sdlc-python-internship/Chap_7_Testing/README.md

 By running the test file, `unittest` will execute the test methods and display the results.
 If all tests pass, it means that the `add()` method is functioning as expected.
 If any test fails, `unittest` will provide details about the failure, helping you identify and fix the issue.

 The `unittest` module offers additional features for test setup and teardown, test discovery, and more.
 It's a comprehensive testing framework that comes built-in with Python, making it a powerful choice for unit testing in Python projects.

+## Ooh..
+Too many choices, how to decide unittest vs pytest!

+The `pytest` and `unittest` frameworks are both popular choices for writing unit tests in Python, but they have some key differences in terms of syntax, features, and philosophy.
+Here are the key differences between `pytest` and `unittest`:

+1. Syntax: `pytest` offers a more concise and expressive syntax compared to `unittest`.
+It allows you to write tests using plain functions rather than defining test classes and methods like in `unittest`. `pytest` leverages Python's assert statement for assertions, making the test code more readable and natural.

+2. Test Discovery: `pytest` has powerful test discovery capabilities.
+It automatically discovers and runs all test functions in files that match a certain naming pattern (e.g., files starting with `test_` or ending with `_test.py`).
+In contrast, `unittest` requires explicit definition of test classes and methods and relies on a test runner to execute them.

+3. Fixtures: `pytest` provides a flexible and powerful fixture mechanism that allows you to set up and tear down resources needed for tests.
+Fixtures help with test setup and can be reused across multiple tests. `unittest` also has similar functionality, but `pytest` offers a more streamlined and intuitive approach.

+4. Assertions: Both frameworks provide a range of assertions for verifying expected outcomes. `unittest` has a wide variety of assertions built-in, while `pytest` provides a smaller set of core assertions.
+However, `pytest` can be extended with additional assertion libraries like `pytest-codestyle`, `pytest-approx`, or `pytest-mock`.

+5. Plugins and Ecosystem: `pytest` has a rich ecosystem of plugins that extend its functionality.
+These plugins cover a wide range of areas such as test coverage, code analysis, mocking, parallel testing, and more. `unittest` has a more limited ecosystem of extensions and plugins.

+When to Use `pytest` or `unittest`:

+- Use `pytest` when you prefer a more concise and expressive syntax, powerful test discovery, and a rich ecosystem of plugins. `pytest` is especially useful for complex test setups, fixtures, and parameterized testing.

+- Use `unittest` when you prefer a more traditional and structured approach to writing tests. `unittest` is well-suited for larger projects with more extensive test suites that require a hierarchical test organization.

+- If you're starting a new project or have the freedom to choose, it's worth considering the benefits of `pytest`, such as its ease of use, readability, and powerful features.

+- If you're working with an existing codebase that already uses `unittest`, it may be more convenient to continue using `unittest` to maintain consistency and avoid rewriting existing tests.

+Ultimately, the choice between `pytest` and `unittest` depends on personal preference, the needs of your project, and the existing test infrastructure.
+Both frameworks are capable of writing effective unit tests, so it's essential to evaluate their features and decide which aligns better with your testing goals and style.

+Don't compromise writing good tests, pick one!